chukitow/salesloft/README.md

-# Salesloft
+# SalesLoft

-This is a small application that uses Salesloft API
+This is a small application that uses SalesLoft API

 ### Requirements
 - ruby 2.6.6